 Downtown Disney Progress

-Black Tap Craft Burgers & Beer continues to be the lone straggler in Downtown Disney’s yearlong renovation.
+Black Tap Craft Burgers & Shakes continues to be the lone straggler in Downtown Disney’s yearlong renovation.
 There is a light at the end of the tunnel, though, as workers have started finishing up the exterior facade, replacing wall panels and finally starting work on the entry canopies that have been bare tube steel for months.

 Grand Californian Refurb

 Over at the Grand Californian, the area next to the main pool has been getting a facelift for a new covered cabana type structure opening this summer.
 Steel has gone up for that.

 Also, White Water Snacks reopened several weeks ago, and it’s got a spiffy new menu (the nachos are still there, but pricier) and a revamped, more modern looking serving area.
 Unfortunately, I was a dolt and forgot to take photos (I was distracted) inside, so we’ll catch up on that next time.